DarrelASandbox/playground-java/abdul-bari/README.md

 - `StringBuilder` is similar to `StringBuffer`, but it is not thread-safe.
   - `StringBuilder` is generally faster than `StringBuffer`.
   - `StringBuilder` can be used in place of `StringBuffer` when only a single thread is involved.

+## Enum

+- It is used to define our own data types or to define an enumerated data type.
+- We can have pre-defined constants using `enum` in Java.
+- Enums are defined similarly to classes.
+- Interfaces can have final and static members.
+- `Enum` is directly inherited from the `Enum` object in the `java.lang` package.
+- It can also have other methods as well as constructors.
+Constructors must be either public or protected.
+- All the identifiers are created when the `enum` class is loaded.

+## Reflect Package

+- Java has a package called `java.lang.reflect` that contains a diverse set of classes.
+- The classes in the reflection package help us retrieve information or definitions about a class.

 &nbsp;